asreview/asreview/docs/source/lab/oracle.rst

 ----------------------------

-In the final step of the setup, you can select a model by chosing a combination of a classifier, feature extraction technique, query strategy, and balance strategy.
-The defaults are Naive Bayes, TF-IDF, certainty-based sampling and dynamic resampling.
+In the final step of the setup, you can select a model by chosing a combination of a classifier, query strategy, and feature extraction technique.
+The defaults are Naive Bayes, certainty-based sampling, and TF-IDF.
 After choosing your model, click on `Finish`.
 You will return to the project page and the model is trained for the first time.

 [SCREENSHOT NEEDED]